-You want to plan an event that will live on in the memories of your attendees, and we want to help you figure out how to pay for it!
+You want to plan an event that will live on in the memories of your attendees, and we want to help you figure out how to pay for it.
 Whether you’re thinking about how to run an annual community event, or considering planning an unforgettable retirement party, you’re going to need a way to cut costs in the right places.
-Below you’ll find some essential tips and tricks for stretching your dollar and creating an unforgettable event.
+Below you’ll find our budget event planning guide to help you stretch your dollar and create an unforgettable event.

 A great event starts with early planning.
 Do your future self a favor, and organize a comprehensive list of the event’s basic logistics as early on as possible.
-You know what they say – the early bird gets the… best date and venue?
+You know what they say: the early bird gets the worm.

 Here are some elements to consider: